-2.6.1 It shall be the responsibility of the Director to forward the recommendation letter, together with the completed file, to the Appointment and Promotion Committee, or directly to the Provost in the case of candidates seeking promotion to Senior Assistant Librarian rank.
+Comment [JCA13]: According to footnote 2, "departmental" here (in 2.5.8) should refer to the subunit of University Libraries, but the context (especially the reference, in 2.5.7, to the (same?) letter, seems to require the broader interpretation, and substitution of "summary of the views of University Libraries" for "departmental views".
+2.6.1 It shall be the responsibility of the Director to forward the recommendation letter, together with the completed file, to the Committee on Library Personnel PolicyAppointment and Promotion Committee, or directly to the Provost in the case of candidates seeking promotion to Senior Assistant Librarian rank.
 Consult section 7.4 for a suggested order of the items in the completed personnel file.